 forms a basis for the specification of Data Management Plans

-forms a basis for the identification and/or development of additional standards and implementation guides including those that address particular concerns in more detail;
+forms a basis for the identification and/or development of additional standards and implementation guides including those that address particular concerns in more detail.

 Context

 This Recommended Practice extends the approach taken by the widely used Project Managers Book of Knowledge (PMBOK) Guide [1] and the related Data Management Body of Knowledge (DMBOK)[2][3].